abdikasa/Danes/README.md

 # Foy
 Your One Time Stop For Your Paint Needs.
-Easily my best looking website design-wise.
+Not to toot my own horn, but this is easily my best looking website design-wise and looks like it's all downhill from here.

 # My Site Layout
 ![](/site/site-layout.png)